 You will jack it up the same way as already described.
 To see if the alignment is right you will want to look at the pin and cotter pin on the clutch linkage and clutch pedal.

 If these are loose or in the wrong position, then they will need to be adjusted.
 You also want to make sure that the adjusting nut is tight.
-If it isn’t than tighten it down.
+If it isn’t then tighten it down.

 Outside of those couple things, it is hard to do anything to the adjustment yourself unless you are experienced.
-If you are experienced, you can try to make sure the plate is in the right position, but if you are not skilled with cars than you should just take your vehicle to a mechanic and let them look at the clutch.
+If you are experienced, you can try to make sure the plate is in the right position, but if you are not skilled with cars then you should just take your vehicle to a mechanic and let them look at the clutch.

 If you think you have a clutch alignment issue and have checked the other things, then just let a shop take care of it because you can cause more harm than good working on it yourself if you don’t know what you are doing.